jspecify/jspecify/docs/spec.rst

 a property to hold “in all worlds,” and the other requires it to hold only “in some world.”

-Tools may implement either or both versions of the rules.
+Tool authors may wish to implement either or both versions of the rules.

    Our goal is to allow tools and their users to choose their desired level of strictness in the presence of ``UNSPECIFIED``.
 The basic